bleskomat/bleskomat-diy/README.md

 To build the physical device, you will need the following hardware components:
 * [ESP-WROOM-32](https://www.espressif.com/en/products/modules/esp-wroom-32/overview) by espressif
-* TFT Display - The 1.8 inch (128x160 pixel) model is assumed by default
+* TFT Display with SD card slot - The 1.8 inch (128x160 pixel) model is assumed by default
+* SD Card
 * Coin Acceptor - "Model HX-616"
 * 12V DC power adaptor with \~1A
 * Step-down converter with USB (F) adapter - alternatively you could use a USB car charger